bdureau/AltiServo/README.md

 You will need a USB cable or a bluetooth module

 # Talking to the altimeter using graphical user interfaces
-- an Android application that can run on any Android device that is running at least Android 4.2
+- an Android application that can run on any Android device that is running at least Android 4.2.
+The application is called [BearConsole](https://github.com/bdureau/BearConsole2)

 # Communicating with the altimeter board
 The AltiServo board can communicate using the serial connector.
 On the serial connector you can plug several devices: